Seifert69/DikuMUD2/README.md

 March 3, 2020
 It works.
 But not completely done.
 Waiting for Makefile from Ken Perry regarding PP.

+I've run into a number of bugs that were there for 5-7 years and never before caused issues.
+That's quite normal in my experience with radically new enviroments.
+So dont be suprised if there's a crash bug here or there.
+I'll try to help if I can.

+Back when this version was retired it was quite stable.

+I have not yet recalled how to make the first new player character into a level 255. :o)

+It may be that the Perry brothers release Diku III (Valhalla MUD) under LGPL too.

 -----------
 February 2020, Michael Seifert